Roman-Simone/CLIMBER_RECOGNIZER/README.md

     After running it a menu will be opened and there select the demo you want to try out.
 > [!WARNING]
 > This part works properly with python 3.10 with other python versions there may be problems with tkinter library.
+You can still directly run scripts where tkinter is not used.

 - Running directly: